 The past century has brought so many positive changes to women.
 From worldwide suffragette movements bringing the vote.
 To cultural shifts that got women out of the home and into the workplace.
 We see more women in positions of power – in politics, in technology, and in the business world.

-For example, Ganttic’s home country of Estonia is currently led by women.
-Making it the only country to have both a female PM and president simultaneously.
+For example in 2021, Ganttic’s home country of Estonia was led by women.
+And for a time was the only country to have both a female PM and president simultaneously.

 But for as many strides as women have made, it’s still undoubtedly a man’s world.